pachterlab/seqspec/docs/SEQSPEC_TOOL.md

 - `-m MODALITY` is the modality in which you are searching within.
 - `-i IDs` the ID you are searching for.
 - `yaml` corresponds to the `seqspec` file.
+- `--fullpath` expands local `url` values to absolute paths relative to the spec file.

 ### Examples